ccnmtl/compiled3/content/articles/getting-started-with-cypress.md

 ## TDD/BDD and Accessibility
 By design, Cypress can be used with test-driven and behavior-driven testing schemes.
-It runs in headless mode for CI but it also can be run in a ‘headed' mode.
+It runs in headless mode for CI but it also can be run in a "headed" mode.
 It will render your tests in the browser and you can watch the robot drive the machine.